 Although non-custodial parents in Texas are ordered to pay child support, many parents are delinquent in making their payments.

 Divorces are hard for everyone involved, especially children.
-In some cases, kids who were once used to sharing a home with both parents are made to live in a single parent household.
-Not only is this emotionally trying for children, it can be financially devastating as well.
+In some cases, kids who were once used to sharing a home with both parents are made to live in a single-parent household.
+Not only is this emotionally trying for children, but it can also be financially devastating as well.
 As a way to bridge the financial gap that can occur when parents get divorced, Texas officials require non-custodial parents to pay child support.
 Both parents should be obligated to financially support their children, regardless of whether they are together or divorced.
 Unfortunately, there are some children who do not get the child support funds they are entitled to.

 Delinquent child support

 In 2011, the Houston Chronicle reported that parents in Texas owe more than $11 billion in delinquent child support funds.
 This number continues to grow.
 Based on records from the Texas Attorney General’s Office, there are more than one million parents who are court-ordered to pay child support in the state.
 Yet, nearly 460,000 did not make their regular payments in 2011.
 In Dallas County alone, approximately 46 percent of parents were past due in their child support payments.
 While certain life changes may require child support order modifications, parents should not avoid making financial payments to their children.

 In Texas, child support is calculated based on the non-custodial parent’s gross income, according to the National Conference of State Legislatures.
 In addition to calculating the obligator’s income, the judge presiding over the case may take into account the following: